aravindhk/QESummerSchool/Day-5/exercise-5/README.md

 In order to proceed,

 * load the *OpenMPI* library that wraps PGI compilers (find it!) and check that mpif90 points to pgf90.
 To this aim, `mpif90 --version` will do.
-* the cuda toolkit is available in the modules and has been loaded.
+* the CUDA Toolkit is available in the modules and has been loaded.

 The GPU version also strongly benefits from linking to the MKL library thus, when possible, use it.